SlithyMatt/x16-xci/example/APPENDIX.md

 # Zone 2, level 8

 bitmap mygame_livingroom.data
-music zone0.vgm
+sound door door.raw
 ```

 This level returns to the living room, and recycles most of the triggers from the [Zone 1 living room](#zone-1-level-2).
 This level just removes the trigger to return to the foyer and replaces the trigger for using the bedroom door to finally go inside.
 The business with the laptop and USB drive remain if the player didn't go through it last time.
+Still no music, but the ```door``` sound effect is needed this time to open the bedroom door.

 ```
 init